 For instance, at the time I'm writing this article, the cost of NFL Sunday Ticket is four installments of $69.99.
 That's almost $300 for the entire season (roughly 200% more than GamePass).

-Of course, comparing NFL Game Pass vs Sunday Ticket isn't exactly fair because with the latter you get real-time streaming of all NFL games.
-Still, the price of NFL Game Pass compared to Sunday Ticket is fairly significant.
+Of course, comparing NFL Game Pass vs. Sunday Ticket isn't exactly fair because with the latter you get real-time streaming of all NFL games.
+Still, the difference in price of NFL Game Pass compared to Sunday Ticket is significant.

 If you have access to DirectTV, you can get NFL Sunday Ticket for free.
 However, if you don't have DirectTV and want to gain access to NFL Sunday Ticket, you'll have to sign a lengthy Direct TV contract.

-In the battle of NFL Sunday Ticket vs NFL Game Pass, the winner should be determined by your budget.
+In the battle of NFL Sunday Ticket vs. NFL Game Pass, your budget should determine the winner.

 Football fans on a budget can get access to the NFL Game Pass stream for a very moderate price.
 If you've got fat pockets and want the premium service, regardless of cost, Sunday Ticket is likely your best option.